 Hazard Likelihood and consequence.
 Mitigation Resource constraints limit task completion.
 The project is ambitious and resource requirements are uncertain.
 Resource constraints are likely to be limited, with reduced depth or completeness of outputs.
-Work programme is incremental with iterative assessment of progress and goals.
-Recruitment of developers and data scientists.
+Work programme is incremental with iterative assessment of progress and goal Recruitment of developers and data scientists.
 Moderate likelihood in early stage, leading to need to revise project scope.
 Governance Group to commit resources at an early stage for this aspect.
-Outsource some work components.
-Key component models are not available due to licence restrictions.
+Outso Key component models are not available due to licence restrictions.
 Moderate likelihood, will reduce attractiveness of the final product.
 A key item for the GG.
 Continue with IP role for GG.
-Backup approach is to use lookup tables only for OVERSEER.
-Develop module within this programme rather than third-party.
+Backup approach is to use I module within this programme rather than third-party.
 Key data sources are not available, or not provided as a web service.
 Moderate likelihood, resulting products less attractive.
 Manual data extraction where need be instead of automated.
-Case study in an area that has already been studied.
-Provid dummy data if not available from authoritative source.
+Case study in an a dummy data if not available from authoritative source.
 CSIP and OMS development ceases or becomes proprietary.
 Unlikely.
 Would have large consequence.
 Have chosen system with a low likelihood of this happening.
-Switch to another system using similar components.
-Insufficient support, documentation and training available.
+Switch to another Insufficient support, documentation and training available.
 Unlikely.
 Moderate to high consequence.
 Iterative programme assessment to determine whether this is a problem.
 Long-term maintenance and development cost not supported.
 Moderate likelihood.
 Could result in system folding.
 Assess for Stage 3.
 Need strong Governance Group.
-Adoption of web service and modular approach means that compone re-used in new system.
+Adoption of web service an re-used in new system.
 The system becomes dominated by a single provider, resulting in reduced trust and engagement.
 Low likelihood, moderate consequence.
 System is open source, free, and flexible.
 Interoperability technology becomes superseded.
 Moderate likelihood in long term, moderate consequence.
-Have adopted flexible emergent web services approach to modelling, which can be re-purposed in different frameworks. does not rely on an intricate API.
-Core system developers are very agile, adapting to new technologies.
-System becomes more difficult to use than anticipated or has key technical limitation.
+Have adopted flexible emergent web services approach to modelling, which car does not rely on an intricate API.
+Core system developers are very agile, adaptir System becomes more difficult to use than anticipated or has key technical limitation.
 Low-moderate likelihood, can potentially derail delivery.
 Review progress and choices on a regular basis.
-Engage professional systems developers.
-Alternative proprietary systems are developed and capture the market, especially for specific applications.
+Engage professional systems de Alternative proprietary systems are developed and capture the market, especially for specific applications.
 Moderate likelihood, could undermine the programme.
 Continue open approaches with key support and expertise used.
-Allow for use of models developed in other frameworks services.
+Allow for use of services.